apache/cordova-docs/docs/en/edge/cordova/contacts/parameters/contactFields.md

 contactFields
 =============

-Required parameter of the `contacts.find` method.
-Use this parameter to specify which fields should be included in the `Contact` objects resulting from a find operation.
+Required parameter for the `contacts.find` method, used to specify which fields should be included in the `Contact` objects resulting from a find operation.

     ["name", "phoneNumbers", "emails"]